SurfBeam 2 Modem Swap Job Aid

 This Job Aid covers:

-Troubleshooting Modem before replacing
+Troubleshooting the Modem before replacing

 All troubleshooting steps must be complete before swapping a modem.
 Following the Trouble Isolation Check Sheet, a Modem Test must fail in order to continue.
 Do not replace the modem until the TIC directs the Technician to do so.